Run Python code in Azure Machine Learning designer

 In this example, you use Pandas to combine two columns found in the automobile dataset, Price and Horsepower, to create a new column, Dollars per horsepower.
 This column represents how much you pay for each horsepower, which could be a useful feature to decide if a car is a good deal for the money.

-Select the Execute Python Script module.
+Select the Execute Python Script component.